cmentel/TypeScript/README.md

 # Running test
-  For our tests we are using the mocha package and all the test can be found in the Team-13/grade-nope/src/tests.
+  For the tests I use the mocha package and all the test can be found in the grade-nope/src/tests.

-  To run the tests first go to the folder Team-13/grade-nope then run the commandline 'npm test' to run the tests.
+  To run the tests first go to the folder grade-nope then run the commandline 'npm test' to run the tests.

 # Starting the application